neal-easterling/EyeExercise/README.md

   - add slight movement to body as eyes move
   - add textures to elements
-  - add more depth to objects with more granular highlight and shaows
+  - add more depth to objects with more granular highlight and shadows

   ## License